1861 - 1994

 Our Collection

 The museum features a range of objects, historical documents, artwork, photographs, and everyday objects used in the hospital.
 Each tell the story of the hospital, its development through the decades, and the advancements in mental health care.
-Visitors can learn about the daily lives of patients and the different therapeutic approaches used over time, reflecting the wider social perspectives on mental health and informing their own understanding of what creates personal wellbeing.
-The collection is a valuable resource for anyone interested in the history and heritage of mental health care, and the role of Glenside Hospital in shaping the local and national landscape of psychiatric services.

 You might not expect...

-A glimpse of asylum life
+A glimpse of hospital life